csswizardry/csswizardry.github.com/_posts/2013-11-24-the-problems-with-crafting-code.md

 find the notion that pixels and what are essentially ones-and-zeroes can somehow be ‘crafted’ quite obviously absurd.
-We continually use some of the most powerful and cutting edge technology currently available to us, and then try and back-port it to manufacturing methods that—for the most part—died out entire centuries ago.
+We continually use some of the most powerful and cutting edge technology currently available to us, and then try and back-port it to manufacturing methods that — for the most part — died out entire centuries ago.
 It just seems so _odd_ and indulgent.

 ## Quality